Supporting African Cycling since 2007

 African Women's Cycling Development

-Team Africa Rising sponsored the women's lead jersey for the 2023 Tour du Lunsar.
-TAR is training and preparing the women of Benin's National Cycling Team ahead of the African Road and Track Continental Championships.
-The Benin women will also attend special training camps in France.
+As part of this, Team Africa Rising has sponsored the women's lead jersey for the Tour du Lunsar; is training and preparing the Benin's National Women's Cycling Team for key annual events such as the African Road and Track Continental Championships.
+The Benin women have also attended special training camps in France, and made history in 2025 as the first African women's team to race in the USA.

-We are focused on working closely with our friends at Zwift to ensure the expansion of safe and effective use of their unique platform for women across Africa.
+We are focused on working closely with our friends at Zwift on our Virtual Performance Center (VPC) programme to ensure the expansion of safe and effective use of their unique platform for women across Africa.

 IMG_1962